StonyBrook-Lin637-S18/main/README.md

     1. `sudo su` will promote you to administrator.
     1. Then type `sh VBoxLinuxAdditions.run`.
     1. Once the installation is done, reboot the VM.
+1. To make sure that everything is installed correctly, open a terminal and run `lsmod | grep vboxguest`.
+    If you see a line mentioning `vboxguest`, everything worked as intended.
+    If there is no output at tall, something went wrong.

 Compilation Instructions